-In addition, at each sample location a pocket chlorimeter is used by staff to determine the free chlorine residual which is an indicator of the effectiveness of disinfection in the distribution system.
+In addition, at each sample location a portable chlorine meter is used by staff to determine the free chlorine residual which is an indicator of the effectiveness of disinfection in the distribution system.
 When indicators of adverse samples are found, corrective action is taken and the Vancouver Island Health Authority is notified when necessary.